Wologman/Machine_Learning_Fundamentals/Ensembles.md

 # Show the F1-score
 print('F1-Score: {:.3f}'.format(f1_score(y_test, pred)))
 ```
-A the form is the same for bagging of other weak models.
-Just intantiate a different base_estimator model.
+The form is the same for bagging of other weak models.
+Just instantiate a different `base_estimator` model.

 We can also set a parameter `oob_score=True` and the bagging process will set aside some samples, then evaluate on those.
 The metric will depend on the type of classifier, but for classification: accuracy, regression: R^2    The result can be accessed with `clf_bag.oob_score_`